ajaxxxxxxxx/ajaxxxxxxxx.github.io/_07POTI/2-Install.md

 ### **12.)
 (OPTIONAL) Go to the Data Files section in the OpenMW menu that opens up, then Navigation Mesh Cache below.
 Press the "Update" button to begin this process**

-** - This step has been shown to significantly decrease load times in game, but will take some time and is entirely optional.**
+**- This step has been shown to significantly decrease load times in game, but will take some time and is entirely optional.**

-** - You may increase the Max Size of the Nav Mesh Cache, but please only do so if you know what you are doing.
+**- You may increase the Max Size of the Nav Mesh Cache, but please only do so if you know what you are doing.
 Otherwise, stick with the default.
-The largest we have heard of is 18 gb."
+The largest we have heard of is 18 gb.**

 ![image](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/fa748d6a-bf6e-48f1-b07b-178e4a3f466a)